 The tobacco culture hall is designed with distinctive flavor.
 The cultural relics and documents are well kept in the earth buildings of the Hakkas and the stilt-houses of Dai People.
 Being a display focusing on the historical development of Chinese tobacco, the hall clearly shows the tobacco plant's introduction and spread, trade, the great events of Chinese tobacco agriculture development and the achievement made in agriculture and technology as well as Chinese-foreign cooperation.

+China Tobacco Museum is a professional museum which focuses on collection, exhibition and research.
+It is not only a treasure house of China tobacco, but also a combination of sightseeing, tourism and entertainment.
 A trip to the museum will help visitors fully understand the outline of the development of Chinese tobacco.
 Visitors will get to know the situation of the tobacco sales in the domestic market and tobacco import and export trade, the evolution of China tobacco management system and the history of smoking and tobacco control.
 Moreover, visitors will get a clear and intuitive impression by admiring the exhibits of all types of smoking sets and pictures in the museum.

-|Opening Hours:||09:00 -16:00 on Tuesday, Thursday, Saturday and legal national holidays |
+|Opening Hours||09:00 -16:00 on Tuesday, Thursday, Saturday and China public holidays |

 Group visit can be accepted from Monday to Friday with appointment in advance.
+(Tel.: 021-61665903)

 Related Link: Museums in Shanghai